-The following kinds of point-in-time copy solution are supported with an enterprise license:
+The following kinds of point-in-time copy solution are supported by the FlashSnap license:

 ■ Volume-level solutions.
 There are several types of volume-level snapshots.
 These features are suitable for solutions where separate storage is desirable to create the snapshot.
 For example, lower-tier storage.
 Some of these techniques provided exceptional offhost processing capabilities.
-See "Volume-level snapshots" on page 43.